 State Street Bank and Trust Company ("State Street"), State Street Financial Center, One Lincoln Street, Boston, MA 02111, is the custodian of the Fund and will maintain custody of the securities and cash of the Fund.
-State Street maintains the Fund's general ledger and computes NAV per share at least weekly.
+State Street maintains the Fund's general ledger and computes net asset value per share at least weekly.
 State Street also attends to details in connection with the sale, exchange, substitution, transfer and other dealings with the Fund's investments, and receives and disburses all funds.
-State Street also assists in preparation of shareholder reports and the electronic filing of such reports with the SEC.
+State Street also assists in preparation of shareholder reports and the electronic filling of such reports with the SEC.

-American Stock Transfer & Trust Company, LLC, 6201 15th Avenue, Brooklyn, NY 11219 is the transfer agent and dividend disbursing agent of the Fund.
+American Stock Transfer & Trust Company, LLC, $6201\ 15^{th}$ Avenue, Brooklyn, NY 11219 is the transfer agent and dividend disbursing agent of the Fund.